mikolajkania/mikolajkania.github.io/_posts/2017-03-30-extract-entities-with-solr-text-tagger.md

 I run more queries and didn't encounter any problems with Solr Text Tagger - the only difficulties are results of data.
 I preprocessed them a bit - filtered out cities with population less then 100k to avoid entries like *Merkel* - but more should be done.
 For example if in title appears word *liga* (*league* in Polish) it would be recognized as Latvian *Riga* (as it is one of foreign names of this city).
 Cities names should be adjusted to language of a document or search and only a subset of them used - but this & other improvements are out of scope of this post.

 <h2>Summary</h2>
-In this post I proved that - with minor modifications - Solr Text Tagger can be used to extract entities from texts of the documents being indexed.
+In this post I proved that - with minor modifications - Solr Text Tagger can be used to recognize entities from texts of the documents being indexed.
 They can be a subject of further processing, like addition to a document field or modification of user query.
 Another approach could be using their offsets to add payloads to texts, and then boost documents - but it may be a topic for another post.